 What will we cover?

 In this topic we will look at how data can be stored over time and manipulated via a database package.
 We have already seen how to use files to store small quantities of data such as our personal address book but the complexity of using files increases dramatically as the complexity of the data increases, the volume of data increases, and the complexity of the operations (searching, sorting, filtering etc).
-To overcome this several database packages exist to take care of the underlying file management and expose the data in a more abstract form which is easy to manipulate.
+To overcome this, several database packages exist to take care of the underlying file management and expose the data in an abstract form which is easy to manipulate.
 Some of these packages are simple code libraries that simplify the file operations we have already seen, examples include the pickle and shelve modules that come with Python.
-In this topic we will concentrate on more powerful packages, that are designed to handle large volumes of complex data.
+In this topic, we will concentrate on more powerful packages, that are designed to handle large volumes of complex data.

-The specific package I will be looking at is SQLite, an open source freeware package that is simple to install and use but capable of handling the data needs of most beginning and intermediate programmers.
+The specific package I will be looking at is SQLite, an open-source freeware package that is simple to install and use but capable of handling the data needs of most beginning and intermediate programmers.
 Only if you have very large data sets - millions of records - do you need to consider a more powerful package and, even then, almost all you know from SQLite will transfer to the new package.

-The SQLite package can be downloaded from here and you should fetch the command-line package appropriate for your platform.
+The SQLite package can be downloaded from here and you should fetch the command-line (aka tools) package appropriate for your platform.
 (There are some useful IDEs for SQLite that you might like, but they aren't necessary for this tutorial.)
 Follow the instructions on the web site to install the packages and you should be ready to start.